Balsamic Roasted Green Beans

-The hard part is getting motivated to move past that boring Romaine salad that I eat every other day.
+The hard part of making this recipe for me is getting motivated to move past that boring Romaine salad that I eat every other day.

 I know I am not the only one with this problem because sometimes I wear reflective sunglasses and walk around the grocery store.
 The glasses are so that no one knows that I am staring into their cart.

-I peek and see what others are buying and I am amazed at the lack of diversity of food in people’s carts.
+I peek and see what others are buying and I am amazed at the lack of diversity of food.
 Everyone has the same frozen meals, chips, and orange juice.

 I want to scream, “PEOPLE did you see the $1 mangos?”

 Mostly, I do this so that I can think about what I can do differently to help motivate others to eat more vegetables.